The Bankrate promise

 - Property damage (PD) liability: This coverage pays toward property damage that you cause to others, like the other person’s vehicle repairs that occurred due to an at-fault accident.

 - Uninsured/underinsured motorist coverage (UM/UIM): This type of coverage offers financial protection if you get into an accident with a driver who is uninsured or does not have enough insurance to cover your losses.
+It also covers damage from hit-and-run accidents and if you are struck by a vehicle as a pedestrian or while riding a bicycle.
+Keep in mind that uninsured motorist coverage for injuries is separate from the same type of coverage for property damage.

 - Medical payments coverage (MedPay): This coverage helps pay medical expenses following an accident for yourself or any passengers in your vehicle.
 It is considered optional coverage in most states, but there are a few states that require drivers to carry this type of coverage.